 • Provide guidance on research processes and requirements

-• Locate available services and resources, both on-campus and external
+• Locate available services and resources, both on-campus and externally

 • Help find Duke faculty or staff for potential collaborations

-The easiest way to reach us is by emailing myRESEARCHnavigators@dm.duke.edu, or by navigating to the Research Help widget in myRESEARCHhome.
-We can also be reached by phone at 919-660-9172 (not recommended if you need help in a hurry).
+The easiest way to reach us is by emailing myRESEARCHnavigators@duke.edu, or by navigating to the Research Help widget in myRESEARCHhome

 The myRESEARCHnavigators team provides 1:1 onboarding and consultation services to researchers across the institution.
-The consultations are mandatory for new research faculty within 90 days of hire/faculty appointment.
-It is also required for first-time Principal Investigators, or those non-regular rank faculty who gain PI status, on external awards.
+The consultations are mandatory for new research faculty within 90 days of hire/faculty appointment and first-time Principal Investigators (including non-regular rank) applying for external grant opportunities.

 What happens in an onboarding session?
 Researchers meet 1:1 with a navigator to describe their research portfolio, projects, and research goals.
-Our team will work to guide you through best practices, what to expect, and helpful resources.
+Our team will guide you through best practices, what to expect, and helpful resources (e.g., finding funding, data and computing solutions, key offices, etc.).
+We’ll provide an overview of the myRESEARCHhome and myRESEARCHpath platforms.

 myRESEARCHnavigators are supported by the Office for Research & Innovation and through the Duke Clinical & Translational Science Award (CTSA) grant UL1TR002553.